-It’s Female Founder Friday, and I am pleased to introduce you to woman entrepreneur Emily Schmidt.
+I started this blog because I wanted to find female entrepreneurs like Lindsay Giguiere and how the world that yes, females do have what it takes to go into the business world.
+This is why Female Founder Friday’s are so important to me because it’s the perfect chance to uplift female business owners.
+So, I am pleased to introduce you to woman entrepreneur Emily Schmidt.
 I love sharing stories of female founders who see a problem and build a company to solve it.
 Emily did just that!
-Emily is a freelance CNN Correspondent and the founder of Speaki2i, a company that believes stories change chapters—connecting a messenger to an audience to communicate for change.
+Emily is a freelance CNN Correspondent and the founder of Speaki2i, a company that believes stories change chapters-connecting a messenger to an audience to communicate for change.
 They help clients understand how to make the most of their presence, their purpose and their plot to influence and inspire in the workplace.
 Speaki2i helps subject matter experts tell their stories in industries including: biotech and health care, law enforcement, execMBA programs, trade associations, legal, and non-profits.
 Speaki2i leads story development, media training, public speaking and crisis communication training for organizations both abroad and in the US, while offering coaching in a personalized one-on-one environment.
 They offer clients a unique opportunity to receive training from working and experienced journalists who are also consultants specializing in communication trends and evolving needs in corporate settings.

 So, if you are interested in upping your company’s story-telling game or interested in starting a company that leverages your expertise in an industry, don’t miss Emily’s candid answers below!